githubhenrykoo/hackathon-2025-example/README.md

 3. Commit changes: `git add . && git commit -m "Your commit message"`
 4. Push to GitHub: `git push origin feature/your-feature-name`
 5. Create a pull request for team review

+## Contributing
+We welcome contributions from all team members!
+Here's how to get started:

+1. **Fork** the repository
+2. **Clone** your fork: `git clone git@github.com:YOUR-USERNAME/hackathon-2025-example.git`
+3. **Create a branch** for your feature: `git checkout -b feature/amazing-feature`
+4. **Commit** your changes: `git commit -m 'Add some amazing feature'`
+5. **Push** to your branch: `git push origin feature/amazing-feature`
+6. Open a **Pull Request**

+### Team Collaboration Guidelines
+- Always work on feature branches, never directly on `main`
+- Keep commits small and focused on a single task
+- Write clear commit messages
+- Review each other's code with constructive feedback
+- Test your changes before creating a pull request

 ## Useful Commands
 ```bash